micheledurante/simple-windows-meter/README.md

 A nicer Windows stats meter.
 Based on [OpenHardwareMonitor](https://openhardwaremonitor.org/).
 Requires Windows admin priviledges to run.

 ## Setup
+1. Run `dotnet tool restore` from the root
+1. Run `dotnet paket restore` from the root
-1. Run `.paket/paket.exe install` from the root directory to install the project dependencies
+1. Run `dotnet paket install` from the root
 1. Run all tests located in the `NiceMeterTests/` project

 ## Errors